minhd-vu/USRP-2020/README.md

 I found a YouTube channel, [Primer](https://www.youtube.com/channel/UCKzJFdi57J53Vr_BkTfN3uQ/videos), that deals with the concepts behind simulating evolution and many other factors that go in to organism and life.
 Some of their resources are coded in python, so I may be able to have a better understanding and model similar situation in my research project.
 * Primer utilizes numerous math equations to represent different concepts in evolution, and it could prove useful to utilize these equations when modelling my ecosystem.
+  * In the video, "How life grows exponentially," we see that different values for reproduction and death and be modelled to determine whether a species thrives or goes extinct.